When thinking about a positive customer service experience in the past, what comes to mind?

 Now you’re in a pickle.
 On one hand, you could do exactly what the company wants, roll over, and play dead.
 On the other, you could get what’s rightfully yours by playing a little hardball.
 Now, we’ll show you how…

-How to File a Dispute With Your Credit Card Company: Steps to Getting Your Money Back
+How to Stop Unauthorized Automatic Payments: Steps to Getting Your Money Back

 After just one call to an unscrupulous company, deep down, you probably understood that this was going to be an uphill battle.
 In between a lot of worrying, you may have attempted to call back on several occasions, only to be met with the same brick wall.